The Definitive List Of Squat Mistakes

 This is especially true when you perform a high bar squat, with the bar resting on top of your traps.

-For most guys that have an issue with this, it is easily corrected by making sure that your elbows are pointing towards the floor (or as close as possible) as you tighten your shoulder blades and lift the bar off the rack.
+For most people that have an issue with this, it is easily corrected by making sure that your elbows are pointing towards the floor (or as close as possible) as you tighten your shoulder blades and lift the bar off the rack.

 It is all part of the same motion – and once you lock it in at the beginning of your squat, it is far easier to maintain for the entire set.